 Students and employees will receive emergency notifications and timely warnings by email to their ATSU email account.
 Students and employees who have registered will receive emergency notifications and timely warnings by text message.
-When available, other means of communication such as overhead paging and campus digital signage may be utilized in addition to email and text messages.
+When necessary or appropriate, other means of communication such as face to face notifications, overhead paging, and campus digital signage may be utilized in addition to email and text messages.